nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 ## Views

-*From django documentation: "A view function, or view for short, is a Python function that takes a web request and returns a web response."* More accurately, a View function is a [Request Handler](https://en.wikipedia.org/wiki/Request%E2%80%93response).
-For example, I want to...
+> *"A view function, or view for short, is a Python function that takes a web request and returns a web response."*
+>
+> -- <cite>Django Documentation</cite>

+More accurately, a view function is a [Request Handler](https://en.wikipedia.org/wiki/Request%E2%80%93response).
+For example, I want to sort the display of products on my E-Commerce site from highest to lowest price.
+The user's click event is the web request, given as input to the Python function.
+The function then returns the sorted products as the response.
+Mosh gives a much easier example.
+He writes a view function that returns "Hello World" immediately upon arriving at some URL.

+Here's the "Hello World" function:

 ```python
 from django.shortcuts import render